PickleTz/nginx-proxy-manager/docs/advanced-config/README.md

 ```

 Now in the NPM UI you can create a proxy host with `portainer` as the hostname,
 and port `9000` as the port.
-Even though this port isn't listed in the docker-compose
+Even though this port isn't listed in the docker compose
 file, it's "exposed" by the Portainer Docker image for you and not available on
 the Docker host outside of this Docker network.
 The service name is used as the
 hostname, so make sure your service names are unique when using the same network.